VeronicaLourens/vero-perfume/TESTING.md

     ![Proflem-free](https://github.com/VeronicaLourens/vero-perfume/blob/main/media/cart-p.png)

 * However, there are a few lines of code that contains too many characters which I opted to fix it due to the unexpected side effects.
+And some lines in the settings.py and env.py contain the value with a large amount characters.

     * checkout app